Mama Orphans Children’s Home is an orphanage in Busia, Kenya, for children and youth whose parents have died, or who have been abandoned.

 The costs for schooling for all of the children at the orphanage are an ongoing problem for Mama.
 To address this, Mama developed a primary school on site at the orphanage, called the David Moore Academy.
 She hires local teachers and has frequent volunteer teachers from England.
 Mama’s goal is to provide quality primary education and eliminate the prohibitive costs.

 In Kenya, high school is not free; there are costly tuition fees that cause high school education to be unattainable for many students, especially those at the orphanage.
 Fortunately, there is now an initiative to engage international sponsors to pay for the high school education of the MOCH youth.
 This has enabled many students to complete their four years of secondary school and graduate.
 This is a major achievement for these students who would otherwise have stopped their schooling after the primary grades.
-The students are well aware that education is their key to a promising future and are incredibly excited and appreciative of the opportunity to pursue their education.
+The students are well aware that education is their key to a promising future and are excited and appreciative of the opportunity to pursue their education.

 Mama in Canada